 ‘Two Years Eight Months and Twenty-Eight Nights’ by Salman Rushdie

 It is a surprise to read a pleasant and easy-to-get-into story about our fast-approaching environmental and economic disasters while we are suffering the violence unleashed by the warring corporate rulers and militant religious fundamentalists.
-In a beautiful, and often funny way, the reader gets to connect the dots in time, history, ideology, argument, cause, effect.
+In an interesting, and often funny way, the reader gets to connect the dots in time, history, ideology, argument, cause, effect.
 This novel is not just an interesting read but it also makes a perfect artistic tool to fight the threats we face.
-After The Satanic Verses, this is another great literary intervention by Salman Rushdie where he has created something that can be used, in different ways of course, to strengthen secular and equality-seeking trends in the world.
+After The Satanic Verses, this is another literary intervention by Salman Rushdie where he has created something that can be used, in different ways of course, to strengthen secular and equality-seeking trends in the world.

 The complexity of the themes of modern life becomes simple when told in the style of a fairy tale.
 Enjoyable, like all fairy tales, the text is ready to mutate into film, video drama, graphic novel, children’s illustrated book, teen comic book, stage drama, video game, and perhaps, a paperback edition.

 I enjoyed Ursula K Le Guin’s review of it (a rare case of one fav doing another), her winks, and the chuckle where she expects that a male author should (could or would?) have explored the delights of motherhood regarding the human-jinnia who had delivered 7, 11 or even 19 children at a time.
 Yes, i agree, we have been robbed of many hilarious possibilities, but it’s like asking a woman author to expansively gloat in the frolics of mortal men.
 On second thoughts, may be Le Guin has a point, perhaps only men can speculate motherhood long enough to write something hilarious about it.